VisualMediaSec/MarkTamperedRect/README.md

 # How to use this code

+python markbox.py originalvideofile.mp4 tamperedvideofile.mp4

+short keys:
+s: save bounding box
+r: last video frame
+space: next video frame
+mouse right key: delete the selected bounding box mouse left key: draw a new bounding box
+ESC: quit

-please see the file named as paper.pdf for more details.
+please see the file on arxiv for more details.